bastien34/rdt_tools/src/README.md

 ## logs

+- 3.3.3 prefix even when string starts with TC
 - 3.3.2 VLC launcher in toolbar

 - 3.3.1 Get rid of playctl - use full python dbus - implement -+ playing ratio